spinnaker/spinnaker/docs/commands.md

 ---
 ## hal deploy clean

 This command destroys all Spinnaker artifacts in your target deployment environment.
 This cannot be undone, so use with care.
+This does not delete Halyard nor any of the configuration.

 #### Usage
 ```